-In this analysis, we assessed opportunities and strategies to integrate pollution reduction, resilience to climate impacts (e.g. heat waves), and energy and environmental equity into these states’ decarbonization plans.
-To address long standing inequities created by the current energy system, we focus on each state’s most environmentally overburdened and socioeconomically vulnerable communities.
+Based on these pathways, we assessed opportunities and strategies to integrate pollution reduction, climate resilience, and energy and environmental equity into states’ decarbonization plans, focusing on environmentally overburdened and socioeconomically vulnerable communities in each state.

 To do so, we: